Janco forecasts 196K New IT Jobs Will be Created in CY 2022

 The CEO of Janco, M. Victor Janulaitis said, “In an analysis of the latest BLS data we have found the number of jobs created for IT professionals continues to grow.
 However, there are some clouds for IT pros' job prospects six to twelve months in the future.”
 He reinforced, “The primary driver is inflation and high energy costs which is causing concerns that the economy will slow later in the year and potentially have an extended recession in 2023.”

-There has been a major shift in the creation of new IT Jobs - economic slowing is the driver.
-We estimate that the IT Job market will shrink by in 2023 by around 10K.
+There has been a major shift in the creation of new IT Jobs - AI and economic slowing are the drivers.
+The IT Job Market shrank by 48,600 jobs in CY 2023.

 The size of the Data Processing, Hosting, and Related Services market has not grown as fast as the Computer systems design and related services portion of the overall IT Job Market